mjzun/aei-education-analysis/README.md

 - **O\*NET Job Zones**: U.S. Department of Labor, Employment and Training Administration.
 Public resource.
 - **March 2026 Learning Curves report** (referenced, not used directly): Massenkoff, M., Lyubich, E., McCrory, P., Appel, R., & Heller, R. (2026). [*Anthropic Economic Index report: Learning curves.*](https://www.anthropic.com/research/economic-index-march-2026-report)

-## What this is and isn't
+## What this analysis covers

 This is a descriptive replication with a narrow extension.
+The goal is to make the adoption-by-education-level pattern legible and to motivate follow-up work.

-It is not a novel econometric study — task-occupation mappings are many-to-many, O\*NET Job Zones approximate rather than measure worker education, and the Economic Index sample covers Claude.ai consumer traffic only.
-The analysis is designed to make the adoption-by-education-level pattern legible and to motivate follow-up work, not to settle causal questions.
+Three limits to flag upfront.
+ONET task-occupation mappings are many-to-many, which affects how raw conversation shares aggregate across zones.
+ONET Job Zones approximate occupational preparation requirements rather than individual worker education.
+The Economic Index sample covers Claude.ai consumer traffic only, so enterprise API usage and non-Claude AI tools are out of scope.
+None of these are fatal, but they shape what the analysis can and can't say — the patterns here are consistent with causal stories but don't settle them.

-The notebook's final section lists specific extensions that would sharpen the analysis — including running it on the March 2026 release, implementing a task-share division approach to the many-to-many problem, and weighting by BLS employment data.
+The notebook's final section lists specific extensions: running the same analysis on the March 2026 release, implementing a task-share division approach to the many-to-many problem, and weighting by BLS employment data.

 ## License